Loading and initializing software modules

 Recommended for job scripts before all “

 module load” commands, so as to start your jobs with a clean and reproducible environment.

 - ml Module_Name(s) =

 module load Modul-Name(s)

 All batch jobs you submit will inherit the currently loaded modules of your login session!
 It is thus good practice to begin your job scripts always with “

 module purge”, followed by only the “

-module load” commands necessary for this job.
-This way you always start with a clean and reproducible environment.
+module load … …” commands necessary for this job.
+This way your jobs always run with a clean and reproducible environment.

 Visibility and availability of conditional modules